 Recognized by the American Society of International Law as a "New Voice" and the American Society of Comparative Law as a "Young Comparativist," Hassan’s work has appeared (or is forthcoming) in leading Canadian and international journals including the American Journal of Comparative Law, the Annual Proceedings of the American Society of International Law, Berkeley Journal of International Law (online), Osgoode Hall Law Journal, UBC Law Review, Windsor Yearbook of Access to Justice, Issues in International Criminal Justice, the Pace International Law Review, and the Canadian Class Actions Review.

-He will be teaching Civil Procedure I, Administrative Law and First Year Thematic: Corporations and Global Justice for the academic year 2021-2022.
+He is teaching Civil Procedure I, Administrative Law and First Year Thematic: Corporations and Global Justice for the academic year 2021-2022.

 Brandon D. Stewart, JD ’13, joins the English Common Law Section as a Replacement Assistant Professor, while continuing to serve as a Fellow with the Center for Advanced Studies on the Foundations of Law and Finance at Goethe University Frankfurt.
 He holds a J.D. from the University of Ottawa (Silver Medal) and an LL.M. and J.S.D. from Yale Law School.
 Prior to entering academia, Professor Stewart practiced as a commercial litigator in Toronto and worked as a research fellow for a community legal clinic.